DataDog/hiring-engineers/answers.md

 Building a VM from scratch is laborious.
 Instead, Vagrant creates a clone of a VM through the use of 'boxes' - base images of VM's.
 Nothing to worry about, when you install VirtualBox, you install a 'box'.

 Our four steps for setting up the environment:
-1. Installing VM & Vagrant software
+1. Install VM & Vagrant software
-2. Building the VM's environment
+2. Build the VM's environment
-3. Creating a clone of a virtual machine
+3. Create a clone of a virtual machine
 4. Setup a Datadog Account

-## Step 1: Installing the virtual machine software
+## Step 1: Install the virtual machine software

 1. Download VirtualBox [here](https://www.virtualbox.org/wiki/Downloads)